 While some will still complain about no headphone jack, the fact is it’s going the way of the dodo.
 Fortunately, in addition to the adapter, Google has also included their Pixel USB-C earbuds.
 Unfortunately, I found the earbuds to be an odd fit.
 While they weren’t uncomfortable, they were not overly comfortable and didn’t seem to sit in my ears like other earbuds.
 The plastic sheathed wire tangles easily.
 As far as sound is concerned, they are o.k. but there’s not much on the bass end;

-We will also be looking at the Google Pixel 3 case and Pixel Stand in other reviews later this week but won’t be including them here as they are not included with the purchase of the device like the USB-C earbuds are.
+We will also be looking at the Google Pixel 3 case later but won’t be including it here as they are not included with the purchase of the device like the USB-C earbuds are.

 With an MSRP starting at $799USD/$999CAD, the Pixel 3 is definitely priced right up there with other flagship devices.
 Fortunately, if you act soon enough, Google currently has a buy one, get one for 50% off for Black Friday as of the time of this review.